West Midlands Police: Airport policing

-The West Midlands Police force area includes Birmingham Airport which is on the Solihull LPU.
+The West Midlands Police force area includes Birmingham Airport which is on the Solihull LPA.

 The airport has a dedicated airports policing team assigned who work closely with Border Force customs and immigration officers.
 Officers working at the airport have additional powers under the Terrorism Act 2000 as the airport is "designated" under the terms of the Act and some are armed.

 Central Motorway Police Group (CMPG)

 West Midlands Police is one of the two police forces who contribute officers to the Central Motorway Police Group, the other being Staffordshire Police.
 CMPG operate out of three main bases, the main headquarters being under the M6 motorway at Perry Barr at which their central control room and vehicle depot is situated.
-CMPG also have a regional control centre in Quinton, Birmingham shared with Highways England.
+CMPG also have a regional control centre in Quinton, Birmingham shared with National Highways.
 Officers attached to CMPG cover a wide geographical area, including in the West Midlands the M6, M54 and A45.

+The CMPG has been disbanded recently, ending the collaboration which consisted of Staffordshire Police and West Midlands Police.
+Both forces have introduced larger Roads Policing Departments in their own force areas to tackle road related offending.

-Counter terrorism Police West Midlands (CTPWM)
+Counter Terrorism Policing West Midlands (CTPWM)

-Based in Birmingham, the Counter Terrorism Police West Midlands (CTPWM) is responsible for co-ordinating the force's counter-terrorism activity.
+Based in Birmingham, Counter Terrorism Policing West Midlands (CTPWM) is responsible for co-ordinating the force's counter-terrorism activity.
 CTPWM works under the guidance of the Government's national counter terrorism strategy, CONTEST, with the aims of pursuing terrorists, protecting the public, preparing for a possible attack and preventing terrorism by working in the community to address the causes of terrorist activity.

-As part of the CTPWM's role in working with the community, its structure includes a Prevent Team which is a group of officers who visit schools, community groups and partner agencies to raise awareness about the work on the unit.
-Exercises include Act NOW, a tabletop exercise explaining what happens during a counter terrorism operation and WRAP (Workshop to Raise Awareness of Prevent), a presentation aimed at front-line public sector workers and organisations that work with potential victims of radicalisation.